 PRO-TIP: Book a room at a Stockton hotel.
 Swim in the pool, order room service, and pretend that home and all the responsibilities of everyday life are minutes away!

 The Stockton-San Joaquin County Public Library is an ideal place to learn, take the children for an afternoon storytime, and features summer reading programs in a cool and quiet environment.
 Whether it’s meeting for the book club or just browsing the aisles for a new book, the library is perfect to beat the heat.
-Even better, the library offers a reading challenge every summer.
-Best of all, read as many books during the summer for a chance to win big prizes!
+Even better, the library offers a reading challenge every summer, where you read as many books between June 1-July 31 for a chance to win amazing prizes!
 Find a Stockton library near you.

 The Haggin Museum or a visit to the San Joaquin County Historical Society and Museum alike are enjoyable spaces to relax and cool off in a quiet environment.
-Contemplate on art collection works by noted 19th-century painters or learn about the fascinating artifacts of the San Joaquin County farming region.
+Contemplate on art collection works by noted 19th-century painters or learn about the fascinating San Joaquin County farming history.
 In 2017, the Haggin Museum underwent a $2.5 million historic renovation, which restored its fine art galleries to enhance the visitor’s experience.
 First Saturdays of the Month are especially good for families, featuring free admission from 12 noon to 5 PM.